For Parents

 4

-If my child is behind, how would I know — and what would you do?
+If my child is behind, how would I know — and what would you do about it?

 5

-What's your kindergarten readiness rate across last year's graduates?
+What's your kindergarten readiness rate across last year's graduating class?

 At home